Could you be our new Social Media Communications Intern?

 This week SH:24 talks to Shaveve Sharpe, who recently celebrated her first year with SH:24 as a member of our kit distribution team.

-We've been talking for a while about our bid to change the way people access contraception in the UK.
-Yes, after months of anticipation, hard work and testing the service with users of sexual and reproductive health services, online oral contraception is finally here (woo hoo!).
+After months of hard work and testing the service with users of sexual and reproductive health services, online oral contraception is finally here...

 A look at some of the diverse and often life-saving projects that have been nominated for the 2017 BMJ awards…